1. Are male students welcome?

 4. Are parents/family members allowed to observe class?

 Observation of regular classes by parents or family members is a distraction to the students and is not permitted.
-However, on Fridays, parents or family members may be permitted to observe.
+On the last day of each program, parents are invited to watch their students as part of their Final Demonstration.

 Proper dance attire, including shoes, ensures a dancer’s safety and comfort during class.
-Students must adhere to the following dress code: ballet slippers, character shoes (see handbook), jazz shoes (optional).
+Students must adhere to the dress code as stated in the student handbook.
 Boys must wear a fitted t-shirt (tucked in) and tights.
-Girls should wear solid dark leotards and pink tights.
+Girls should wear black leotards and pink tights.
 Optional dance attire (leg warmers, warm-ups, etc.) may be worn at the discretion of the instructor.
-Ballet skirts may not be worn during ballet technique so instructors are able to the line of the body.
+Ballet skirts may not be worn during ballet technique so instructors are able to see the line of the body.
 Hair should be secured back from the face, with long hair in a bun.
 Students participating in the final demonstration must have a solid black leotard and pink tights (girls) or solid white t-shirt (tucked in) and black tights (boys).

 Character is a classical form of folk-dance that often appears in ballets such as Don Quixote (The Seguedilla), The Nutcracker (party scene, etc.), and other popular ballets.
 Character dance generally requires an extensive amount of challenging footwork.
-Cumulatively, this footwork can be hard on the feet if proper character shoes are not work.
+Cumulatively, this footwork can be hard on the feet if proper character shoes are not worn.
 Character shoes are required of all Pointe to the Future students and can usually be purchased from any quality dance retailer.
-Typically, character shoes are black (although tan shoes are permitted) with a low, 1½ inch heel.
+Typically, character shoes are black with a low, 1½ inch heel.
 (An example of character shoes can be found in your Pointe to the Future Handbook.)

 Tulsa Ballet Center for Dance Education is fortunate enough to have world-class faculty and guest instructors who bring to Pointe to the Future a wide variety of training and professional experience.
 TBCDE training emphasizes classical ballet technique in the Russian tradition of training.